 “Well.”
 He said as he stood from his chair.
 “I have a very high reputation with my labor hire, one I wouldn’t want to be tarnished.
 So, this is my deal, you keep your mouth shut, I stitch up your hands and release those tensed muscles for free.”

 “Don’t get us wrong, we like to be ahead.
 But there is no way you are trading down in this exchange.”

 The man knocked his fist on the wooden desk before making his way to a back door.

 “This back here is what I keep, and there is an additional prize for our lasting friendship.”

-The man ushered the others into the back room, were their cart sat.
-It was unloaded, and all the goods stacked neatly.
+The man ushered the others into the back room, where their cart sat.
+It was unloaded, and all the goods were stacked neatly.

 “I keep the goods; you take the cart.
 In the back is your prize.”

 The two women made their way to the back of the cart and grinned as they watched their betrayer squirm in her binds.

 “She came back to me trying to make a deal, but she didn’t understand how I run my business.
 Now, she is your business.
 Now come with me; we will sort out those wounds and send you on your way.”

 Once the woman woke up from their sedation, they slammed their heads against the wooden post behind their heads.